Connecting a bot via API

 {% endtabs %}

-When you receive data from the Telegram Bot API, you need to send this data to our platform.
-The data should be sent in its original form, matching the Telegram Bot API data structure.
+The moment you receive data from the Telegram Bot API, you need to send that data to our platform.
+The data must be sent unchanged, matching the Telegram Bot API data structure.

-For the system to work correctly, it is important to transmit data at the time of receipt, or use the [send-batch-update](#batch-data-sending) method with the receipt date if you are sending data later.
+For the system to work correctly, it's important to send data at the moment it is received.
+Alternatively, use the [send-batch-update](#send-batch-update) method, adding the received date, if you're sending the data later.

 {% endhint %}

-The data received from Telegram can contain two different structures, depending on the update delivery method: webhook or getUpdates.
+Data received from Telegram can have two different structures, depending on the update delivery method — **webhook** or **getUpdate**.
 This method supports both structures.

 **Headers**